sodadata/docs/soda-cloud/failed-rows.md

 ### Disable failed row samples for individual checks

-For checks which implicitly or explcitly collect [failed rows samples]({% link soda-cl/failed-rows-checks.md %}#about-failed-row-samples), you can set the `samples limit` to `0` to prevent Soda from collecting and sending failed rows samples for an individual check, as in the following example.
+For checks which implicitly or explicitly collect [failed rows samples]({% link soda-cl/failed-rows-checks.md %}#about-failed-row-samples), you can set the `samples limit` to `0` to prevent Soda from collecting and sending failed rows samples for an individual check, as in the following example.

 ```yaml
 checks for dim_customer: